 If you are in an Indigenous community in BC that is connected to the grid and looking for capacity support to advance renewable energy project(s), please reach out to learn more about the EPIC Network program:

-Darell Gaddie, MBA, EPIC Network Lead
+Elijah Morin, EPIC Network Lead

-Darell will guide you though a series of questions to get an understanding of your community’s interests and readiness.
+Elijah will guide you though a series of questions to get an understanding of your community’s interests and readiness.

 While we would like to have the funding to accept all interested on-grid Indigenous communities into the EPIC Network program, we unfortunately only have enough budget to fund eight (8) community energy champions.

-Priority will be given to communities that:
+Priority is given to communities that:

-The EPIC Network Program Partners will assess and evaluate all expressions of interest and recommend up to eight communities based on the priorities listed above.
-Communities will then be integrated into the EPIC Network on a gradual basis based on their readiness, and to allow the EPIC Network Lead to provide support during the onboarding process.
+The EPIC Network Program Partners assess and evaluate all expressions of interest and recommend up to eight communities based on the priorities listed above.
+Communities are then be integrated into the EPIC Network on a gradual basis based on their readiness, and to allow the EPIC Network Lead to provide support during the onboarding process.